 participated in and organized many panel discussions and seminars

-Genevieve speaking to 80 women at Gail's Harley-Davidson in Missouri.
+Genevieve speaking to group of women at Gail's Harley-Davidson in Missouri.
 Nearly 80 women were in the audience.

 Genevieve being introduced as part of the "Retailing to Today's Female Motorcycle Customer" panel at Kawasaki's dealer show in 2010.